How to Brew Green Tea in an Infuser Bottle (Never Use Boiling Water)

 Why Does Boiling Water Ruin Green Tea?

-Boiling water (100°C) scorches green tea leaves.
-It forces out too many catechins and tannins at once, making the tea taste bitter and astringent.
-Green tea needs cooler water — between 70-80°C — to taste the way it should.
+Boiling water scorches green tea leaves.
+It pulls out too many bitter compounds at once.
+Green tea needs cooler water — around 75-80°C — to taste the way it should.

 How Do You Get the Right Temperature Without a Thermometer?

 Boil your water, then let it cool for 2-3 minutes.
-Or pour boiling water into a cup first, then into your infuser bottle — each transfer cools it by about 10°C. Two transfers from a boil gives you roughly 80°C.
+Or pour boiling water into a cup first, then into your infuser bottle.
+Each transfer cools it by about 10°C.

 - Cold water method: Fill your cup halfway with boiling water.
-Top up with room-temperature water.
-This lands you around 75-80°C.
+Top it up with room-temperature water.
+This lands around 75-80°C.

-All three methods work.
-Pick whichever fits your kitchen setup.
-Once you get used to the routine, it becomes second nature.
+All three work.
+Pick whichever fits your kitchen.
+It soon becomes second nature.

 How Do You Brew Green Tea in an Infuser Bottle?

 Add 1 teaspoon of green tea to the strainer.
 Let boiled water cool for 2-3 minutes.
-Pour into the bottle.
+Pour it in.
 Steep for 2-3 minutes.
 Remove the strainer.
-That is it — perfect green tea, portable and fresh.
+That is it.

 - Boil water in a kettle.

-- While the water cools (2-3 minutes), add 1 teaspoon of loose leaf green tea to the stainless steel strainer of your InstaCuppa Glass Tea Infuser Bottle.
+- While it cools, add 1 teaspoon of loose leaf green tea to the steel strainer of your InstaCuppa Glass Tea Infuser Bottle.

 - Pour the cooled water (around 75-80°C) into the bottle.